 - Do not install safes in garages or hidden within outside buildings as these offer the lowest level of protection

-Get rid of hiding places
+Get rid of potential hiding places

 Cutting back or removing overgrown bushes and hedges in your garden is an important part of your home security system.